-This app from the American Heart Association is a literal life saver.
+This app from the American Red Cross is a literal life saver.
 It has all of the current emergency procedures you need to deal with cuts, scrapes, bites, all the way up to CPR.
 This is one app you probably do not want to have to use regularly, but one you need to have in case you need a reference in a first aid or emergency situation.
 It is also free.

 Other Apps to Consider